-As a piece of writing, what you are about to read is disjointed.
+What you are about to read is disjointed.
 Maybe a better word is ragged.
 This is because the memories are ragged.
 They refuse to be condensed and organized into neat, traditional forms.
-Partly this is because I am writing about two things at once, Ken Burns’ documentary about Vietnam and my own blighted experiences.
-Partly it is because memories of war do not like to be awakened.
-They prefer to sleep.
+Partly this is because I am writing about two things at once, a very influential documentary about Vietnam by Ken Burns and about my own blighted experiences in that war.
+It was watching his documentary in December of 2017 that pushed me to think about such writing.
+I’m a professional writer with many years of experience in Hollywood, but in all those years I never wrote directly about my time in the war.
+There are reasons for that.
+Memories of war do not like to be awakened.
+They prefer a long sleep.

 No matter how well done and extensive it might be, no film can ever communicate what being a combat soldier is really like.
 Combat is not just an assault on the body.
 It is an assault on the soul.
 Some die from it, but all are wounded and the reality of those wounds cannot be experienced secondhand.
 Though they may not use these words to express it and they may cover it well, every combat soldier comes home with a broken heart.